Save thousands on vehicle repairs with Endurance.

 BY: Alex Perrone

 The 90s were a surprisingly terrific time for sports cars.
-In fact, they get more and more collectible over the years.
-These cars were left from the Clinton era, such as the last Toyota Supra, the Mazda RX-7 and even the Mitsubishi 3000GT.
+In fact, they have become more and more collectible over the years.
+These cars were left from the Clinton era, such as the last Toyota Supra, the Mazda RX-7, and even the Mitsubishi 3000GT.
 However, we are not talking about those cars today.
 Instead, we’re taking a look at one of my favorite Nissans.
 That’s right; we’re talking about the 300ZX.

 The Nissan 300ZX Is a 90s Classic

-A 1996 Nissan 300ZX Twin Turbo T-Top gives you a five-speed manual, real leather interior.
-Better yet, arguably the best one would be one of the 300 “Anniversary Editions.”
+A 1996 Nissan 300ZX Twin Turbo T-Top gives you a five-speed manual and a real leather interior.
+Better yet, arguably, the best one would be one of the 300 “Anniversary Editions.”
 They represent the last 300 of the 300ZXs to roll out of the Nissan Factory.
 However, let’s back up a bit.
 The Nissan 300ZX is a sports car from the Nissan Z-car lineup.

 The Value of the 300ZX